milleraundra/bookstore_drupal/README.md

   * Password: review1

 ##Bugs
 CSS injector styles for the font-style of the main text are currently broken.
+Styles will load when the admin or reviewer are logged in, but it does not load for anonymous users.

 ## Contact